Last Updated on August 2, 2026 by Daniel Globe

 The presence of Bibles in hotel rooms is a phenomenon that has deep historical roots, tracing back to the early 20th century.
 The practice is often attributed to the Gideons International, a Christian organization founded in 1899.
 The Gideons aimed to distribute Bibles in various public places, including hotels, hospitals, and schools, to promote the Christian faith.

-Their first significant distribution occurred in 1908 when they placed Bibles in hotel rooms across the United States.
-This initiative was driven by a desire to provide spiritual comfort to travelers, who often found themselves away from home and in need of solace.
-As the 20th century progressed, the practice of placing Bibles in hotel rooms became increasingly widespread.
+Their first placement occurred in 1908, when a Gideons member arranged for Bibles to be left in every room of the Superior Hotel in Superior, Montana.
+This single gesture was driven by a desire to provide spiritual comfort to travelers, who often found themselves away from home and in need of solace.
+As word spread and the Gideons secured more funding, the practice expanded from that one hotel to establishments across the country over the following decades.

 The presence of a Bible became synonymous with hospitality, offering guests a sense of reassurance and comfort during their stay.